Leaders in US, Europe divided on response to surging virus

 But as cases surge, some decisions by European leaders to impose new restrictions are facing stiff opposition at the local level.
 After a tense faceoff, Britain’s government said Tuesday it had failed to reach agreement with Greater Manchester Mayor Andy Burnham, who has rejected tough new measures without money to support the workers and businesses that will be most affected.

 Britain’s Communities Secretary Robert Jenrick expressed disappointment with Burnham, saying the mayor ”has been unwilling to take the action that is required to get the spread of the virus under control.”
-Prime Minister Boris Johnson said Tuesday he would impose the restrictions, drawing swift condemnation from Burnham.
+Prime Minister Boris Johnson said Tuesday he would impose the restrictions, drawing criticism from Burnham.

-“It’s brutal, to be honest,” Burnham said minutes before Johnson made the decision official.
-“This is no way to run the country in a national crisis.”
+“It cannot be right to close people’s place of work, to shut somebody’s business, without giving them proper support,” Burnham said.
+He said Manchester had sought 90 million pounds ($117 million) from the national government to help people get through the winter.
+It was unclear how much the city would receive.

 In the Netherlands, which has one of the highest infection rates in Europe, a judge in The Hague rejected an appeal by more than 60 Dutch bars and restaurants to overturn a government four-week closure order.